-Performance under low concurrency: Although G-PICS is designed for query processing systems with high query arrival rate, we run a set of experiments to evaluate the performance of G-PICS under low concurrency.
-Such results are shown in Figure 15.
+c) Performance under low concurrency: Although G-PICS is designed for query processing systems with high query arrival rate, we still run experiments to evaluate the performance of G-PICS under low concurrency.
+Such results with the 16.5M-point dataset are shown in Figure 16.
 In Step I, the logarithmic tree search speedup in G-PICS over the brute-force leaf search in M-STIG is more remarkable under lower concurrency comparing to higher concurrency.
-Global accesses to the GPU global memory are cached in L2 cache attached to the GPU global memory.
-By increasing the number of queries, the hit rate for reading leaf nodes data through L2 cache increases.
-Therefore, this results in a slight improvement in brute-force leaf search accessing time in Step I. Considering Step II performance in G-PICS, if the number of registered queries in a leaf node is small, the performance speedup achieved using accessing leaf nodes'

-data lists through shared memory is not considerable - note that if there is one registered query in a leaf node, reading leaf nodes' data lists is done through global memory.
+Global accesses to the GPU global memory are cached in L2 cache inside the GPU.
+By increasing the number of queries, the hit rate for reading leaf nodes data through the cache increases.
+Therefore, this results in a slight improvement in brute-force leaf search accessing time in Step I. Considering Step II performance in G-PICS, if the number of registered queries in a leaf node is small, the performance speedup achieved using accessing leaf nodes' data lists through shared memory is not considerable - note that if there is one registered query in a leaf node, reading leaf nodes' data lists is done through global memory.
 Therefore, G-PICS speedup in Step II over M-STIG and M-GAT under low concurrency fluctuates based on query distribution in leaf nodes.
-However, since G-PICS performance speedup over M-STIG in Step I is highly considerable, G-PICS overall speedup outperforms M-STIG under all circumstances.
-On the other hand, having small number of threads, we are not able to utilize the GPU resources, e.g., 5000 cores.
+However, due to its highly efficient Step I, G-PICS still outperforms M-STIG by at least 8X.
+On the other hand, having small number of threads, we are not able to fully utilize the GPU resources while that is not an issue for CPU code.
 Therefore, G-PICS Step I speedup over P-CPU and M-GAT is small.
 For the same reason, in Step II under very low concurrency, P-CPU performs better than G-PICS.
-However, by increasing the number of registered queries in each leaf node queries in Step II, the performance speedup of G-PICS increases.
+However, by increasing the number of registered queries in each leaf node in Step II, the speedup of G-PICS over P-CPU increases.